 The OECD is at the heart of international co-operation.
 Its member countries work with partners and organisations worldwide to address the pressing policy challenges of our time.

-ICC is pleased to share that the UNDP Somalia office is now an ICC Partner Organization.
+UNICC is pleased to share that the UNDP Somalia office is now an UNICC Partner Organization.

 UNDP in Somalia promotes Somali-led development solutions which address root causes of recurrent humanitarian crises and which set the stage for sustainable development.
 We support the Government of Somalia, local authorities, and civil society with development programmes that address the following focus areas: disaster reduction and resilience, peacebuilding and conflict resolution, people-centred governance and rule of law, economic recovery and environmental protection, and protecting and empowering women.